Skip to Content

 8. Dolan falls

-I cannot tell you how long the hiking trail is, but I can tell you that the hike is quite difficult so be prepared to sweat a little bit before reaching these amazing falls.
+I cannot tell you how long the hiking trail is, but I can tell you that the hike is quite difficult, so be prepared to sweat a little bit before reaching these amazing falls.

 The river that fed the waterfall and the nearby springs are home to endangered species like salamanders and fish.

-In the preserve area, you will meet an impressive number of birds and animals, including the rare black-capped vireo, and the area is home to many species of trees and plants like Mexican white oak and Texas snowbell.
+The area is home to many species of trees and plants like Mexican white oak and Texas snowbell.

 Where to stay near Dolan Falls